semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 # Getting started with Semgrep Cloud Platform

-Semgrep Cloud Platform (SCP) enables you and your team to run SAST (Static Application Security Testing) and SCA (Software Composition Analysis) scans continuously on multiple repositories.
+Semgrep Cloud Platform (SCP) is used to manage and orchestra Semgrep Code, Semgrep Supply Chain, and Semgrep Secrets.

 Semgrep Cloud Platform can receive findings from the following sources: